web-dave/webdave.de/src/assets/posts/route_types.md

 ];
 ```

-Now we can read the Observable <code>ActivatedRoute.params</code> as always.
+Now we can read the Observable `ActivatedRoute.params` as always.

 ```json
 {